International student: Japan

 Japan is perceived as an evolving destination for international students.
-Japan has around 180,000 overseas students studying at its institutions and the government has set targets to increase this to 300,000 over the next few years.
+Japan has around 180,000 overseas students studying at its institutions, and the government has set targets to increase this to 300,000 over the next few years.
 According to the Japan Student Services Organization (JASSO), the number of international students on 1 May 2024 was 336,708 people.

 Malaysia and Singapore

 Malaysia, Singapore and India are emerging destinations for international students.
-These three countries have combined share of approximately 12% of the global student market with somewhere between 250,000 and 300,000 students having decided to pursue higher education studies in these countries in 2005–2006.
+These three countries have a combined share of approximately 12 percent of the global student market, with somewhere between 250,000 and 300,000 students having decided to pursue higher education studies in these countries in 2005–2006.

 South Korea

 In April 2024, the number of international students studying at universities and colleges in South Korea was 208,962.
 As of 2024, the most common nationalities of international students were countries from Asia, Europe, North America, Africa, and South America.
-Among the students, 69.8% were degree students, and 30.2% were non-degree students such as exchange students or language students.
-The number of students attending universities in the Seoul Metropolitan Area was 56% of the total.
+Among the students, 69.8 percent were degree students, and 30.2 percent were non-degree students such as exchange students or language students.
+The number of students attending universities in the Seoul Metropolitan Area was 56 percent of the total.

 Australia and Oceania

 Australia has the highest ratio of international students per head of population in the world, with 775,475 international students enrolled in the nation's universities and vocational institutions in 2020.
-In 2019, international students represented 27% of the student bodies of Australian universities.
-International education is one of the country's largest exports and has a pronounced influence on the country's demographics as many students remain in Australia after graduation.
+In 2019, international students represented 27 percent of the student bodies of Australian universities.
+International education is one of the country's largest exports and has a pronounced influence on the country's demographics, as many students remain in Australia after graduation.